-Lloret de mar seemed a very tourist oriented town with a lot of big hotels and shops.
+Lloret de mar seemed a very tourist-oriented town with a lot of big hotels and shops.
 The sea was quite close to the bus stop, so I quickly got to the starting point of the hike.

 To find the hiking path you just have to go along the coast in the northern direction and soon you’ll be on a path marked with red and white stripes.
 These markings can be seen on rocks along the hiking path very often.
 They mark all the way of Cami de Ronda.

 At the beginning of the hiking path, there is a castle overlooking the Lloret de Mar.
 The path along the coast is wide and even, well-made for the tourists.
-The views of the coast are amazing here, as the orange colored big rocks are scattered along the sea.
+The views of the coast are amazing here, as the orange-colored big rocks are scattered along the sea.

 After a few kilometers path goes closer to the highway and away from the coast.
-It leads along the small villages but doesn’t go through them.
+It leads along with the small villages but doesn’t go through them.
 This was a long and tedious part of the hike.
 There wasn’t much to see, and it took a lot of time.
 We could see the glimpses of the homes of locals, but overall this was utterly boring.